ecg-icas/icas/src/source/reporting.rst

 Filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To request a subset of your data, use filters.
 For example, you can filter on particular category, region, or ad ID.
 Filters can currently be used on any of the supported dimensions (except for ``am:date``).
-In the request query, they should be provided as a list of filter clauses which filters out the requested data on particular field values.
+In the request query, they should be provided as an array of filter clauses which filters out the requested data on particular field values.
 Each filter clause is of the following form:

 .. code:: javascript

         {
-                "field":   string
+                "field":   <string>
-                "operator":  string
+                "operator":  <string>
-                "value":  array of integers
+                "value":  [<long>, ...]
         }

 Each filter in the list adds more restriction on the result, i.e., there is implicit *AND* operation between them.